Thunter204/HMTMLbirthday/README.txt

 1/31/2024
 This project is from the "The Complete 2024 Web Development Bootcamp" on Udemy.
-Currenlty learning HTML!
+Currently learning HTML!

 It's funny that this project is close to my birthday(4 days from now, actually!)
 This project was easy and took me about 10-15mins (ChatGPT for poem and a then gif search)